net-lisias-ksph/KIS/Troubleshooting.md

 Before escalating an issue, please, try reading through this document.
 If none of the described issues apply to your situation, then [grab the the game's log file](#how-to-get-the-games-log-file) and make a posting on the [KIS forum] giving as much details as you can.
 Please, don't post just a short message like "KIS doesn't work" - nobody will be able to help you.

-# A capsule seat inventory can only have 1L of stuff in the editor
+# KIS inventory can only have 1L of stuff

 The `KIS` setup is __wrong__, it _must_ be installed exactly as described on the [KIS forum].
 When the required files are not found, the described issue shows up.
 Below are described some frequent mistakes that people do, but this is not an exhaustive list.